-Still, I prefer to look at it as reason for excitement.
-The world of trad is waiting for someone to take up the mantel.
+I prefer to look at it as reason for excitement.
+The world of trad is waiting for someone to take up the mantle.
 Who will it be?

 Where in the World Are the Hardest Trad Climbs?

 Yosemite and Squamish are the two biggest loci for hard trad routes.
-Between them, the two areas account for more than 20% of the routes on our list.
-Yosemite has six 5.14 trad lines — three of which are on big walls.
+Between them, the two areas account for nearly 20% of the routes on our list.
+Yosemite has six 5.14 trad lines, three of which are on big walls.